lynnfaraday/aresmush.com/tutorials/code/extras.md

 > <i class="fa fa-exclamation-triangle"></i> **Warning:** Do not attempt to run the upgrade script if you've got custom code modifications (other than configuration files).
 The upgrade will overwrite your changes.
 You'll have to do the upgrade by hand.
 GitHub's version compare tools can help you figure out what changed.
 Feel free to ask for help.

+{% tip %}
-{% include tip.html content="If a plugin has been installed previously, adding it again will **not** overwrite your configuration files.
-You should check the plugin configuration notes to see if any new options are available and add them manually to your configuration." %}
+If a plugin has been installed previously, adding it again will **not** overwrite your configuration files.
+You should check the plugin configuration notes to see if any new options are available and add them manually to your configuration.
+{% endtip %}

 ## Contributions